willem-vanheemstrasystems/angularjs1-5-filter-by-multiple-properties/README.md

 #Filter by Multiple Properties

+##Multiple search textboxes.
+Each textbox searching a specific property.

+See scriptA.js, indexA.html and stylesA.css how this is implemented.

+##Single search textbox searching multiple properties

+Uses a custom search function.

-See script.js, index.html and styles.css how this is implemented.
+See scriptB.js indexB.html and stylesB.css how this is implemented.